lietsondsantos/Crypt/README.md

 <br />

 ## <span id="details">:interrobang: Details</span>
-In this project I used `Jest.js` to perform the unit tests and `Cypress.js` to perform the end-to-end tests, if you want to run the tests run the commands below:
+In this project I used `Vitest` to perform the unit tests and `Cypress.js` to perform the end-to-end tests, if you want to run the tests run the commands below:

-To run unit tests with Jest.js
+To run unit tests with Vitest

 ```sh
 yarn test